Bellevue School District: Demographics

 As of October 2020, there were 19,545 students enrolled in the district.
-100 languages are spoken in the district, with 40.2% of students speaking a first language other than English.
-15.7% of students receive ELL (English Language Learner) Services.
-17.2% of students qualify for free or reduced lunch.
-The racial demographics of the district are: 3.1% Black/African American, 43.2% Asian, 12.7% Hispanic, 9.3% Multi-Ethnic, 0.1% Native American/American Indian/Alaska Native, 0.3% Native Hawaiian/Pacific Islander, and 31.3% White.
+100 languages are spoken in the district, with 42.5% of students speaking a first language other than English.
+17.2% of students receive MLL (Multi-Language Learner) Services.
+19.0% of students qualify for free or reduced lunch.
+The racial demographics of the district are: 3.8% Black/African American, 43.9% Asian, 14.2% Hispanic, 10.1% Multi-Ethnic, 0.2% Native American/American Indian/Alaska Native, 0.3% Native Hawaiian/Pacific Islander, and 27.0% White.

 By February 2015 the district experienced an influx of highly educated immigrant families from East Asia and South Asia who selected the district due to its reputation for strong academics and testimonials from foreign sources.
 The district's number of Indian language-speaking students was 185 in 2004.
 As of 2015 the district had about 1,600 students who spoke Mandarin Chinese, Cantonese, and/or Taiwanese Min-Nan; and the district also had over 800 speakers of Indian languages.
 The speakers of Chinese had increased by 91% in a ten-year span beginning around 2004, and speakers of Indian languages had increased around 400% during the same period.